fzago-cray/liblustre/README.md

     with
       hur = malloc(llapi_hsm_user_request_len(x, y))
-    This is more flexible as the caller can reuse the hur, resetting it between calls to llapi_hsm_request.
+    This is more flexible as the caller can reuse the hur, resetting it between calls to lus_hsm_request.
 -   for consistency and to better reflect its role, struct hsm_copyaction_private is now struct lus_hsm_action_handle